fluid-cloudnative/fluid/README.md

-# Kubernetes Template Project
+# Fluid

-The Kubernetes Template Project is a template for starting new projects in the GitHub organizations owned by Kubernetes.
+The Fluid is a template for starting new projects in the GitHub organizations owned by Kubernetes.
 All Kubernetes projects, at minimum, must have the following files:

 - a `README.md` outlining the project goals, sponsoring sig, and community contact information
 - an `OWNERS` with the project leads listed as approvers ([docs on `OWNERS` files][owners])